hyosung11/Launch-School/journal.md

 11:56 Good to get to work even if I get the answer wrong.
 I'm learning and enjoying the learning process.

 12:45 Finished Easy 3.
 It had only five questions.

+15:18 Starting Practice Problems: Medium 1.

+20:33 Working on some problems on the couch while watching Shark Tank.
+Not the best situation.

+20:43 Working on Question 3, but I don't understand it yet.
+Good night anyway.